Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 The address on which the Dev Portal API is accessible by Kong.

-When not provided, Kong will use the listeners defined on `portal_api_listen` as the value.
+When not provided, Kong uses the listeners defined on `portal_api_listen` as the value instead.

 **Example:**